Global bifurcation of solitary waves to the Boussinesq $abcd$ system

 As is common for the solitary wave problem, continuing the local curve globally by standard global bifurcation techniques faces a serious obstruction due to the unboundedness of the domain.
 One classical approach is to approximate the solitary waves by periodic ones as the period tends to infinity.
 Such a method is used by Toland \cite{Toland} to treat \eqref{solieqn} with $(a,b,c,d) = (0, \frac13, -\frac13, \frac13)$.
 He first obtains a global bifurcation theory for the periodic problems, and then proves a uniform estimate.
 Together with an application of the Whyburn lemma, this leads to the convergence of the global sets of periodic solutions to a global connected set of solitary wave solutions as the period goes to infinity.

 We will adapt a recently developed analytic global implicit function theorem in \cite{CWW} for the global theory, cf. Theorem \ref{thm global bif}.
-As is pointed out in \cite{CWW}, the global curve may not be locally pre-compact, nor can Fredholmness persists.
+As is pointed out in \cite{CWW}, the global curve may not be locally pre-compact, nor can one assume a priori that Fredholmness persists.
 Thus the loss of compactness emerges as an alternative.
 The ODE nature of the problem easily rules out the failure of Fredholmness.
 Therefore the theory will become useful in practice if we can rule out the loss of properness or classify how it manifests.